umbraco/UmbracoDocs/10/umbraco-cms/extending/packages/example-package-repository.md

 As well as the projects, the following files are added to the solution:

 - [.artifactignore](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/.artifactignore) - used by AzureDevOps services to [control which files are uploaded when you publish](https://learn.microsoft.com/en-us/azure/devops/artifacts/reference/artifactignore?view=azure-devops).
 This helps to reduce pipeline execution time.
-- [.editorconfig](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/.editorconfig) - used to [enforce consistent coding styles](https://editorconfig.org/) for multiple developers working on the same project across various editors and IDEs.
+- [.editorconfig](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/.editorconfig) - used to [enforce consistent coding styles](https://editorconfig.org/) for multiple developers working on the same project across editors and IDEs.
 - [.gitignore](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/.gitignore) - controls which files are added to source control.
 - [.globalconfig](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/.globalconfig) - provides [further styling rules for the project files, even if stored outside of the project directory](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#global-analyzerconfig).
 - [Directory.Build.props](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/Directory.Build.props) - used to provide common setting across all projects in the solution.
-- global.json - ensures that the solution is always [built with a consistent version of the .NET SDK](https://learn.microsoft.com/en-us/dotnet/core/tools/global-json).
+- global.json - ensures that the solution is always [built with a consistent version of .NET](https://learn.microsoft.com/en-us/dotnet/core/tools/global-json).
 We add this when we have a solution that targets a single Umbraco major version.
 - [LICENSE.md](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/LICENSE.md) - indicates the license through which the code is available.
 - [README.md](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/README.md) - a top-level documentation page for the source code repository.
 - [icon.png](https://github.com/umbraco/Umbraco.AuthorizedServices/blob/main/icon.png) - an icon used for the package on NuGet and the Umbraco Marketplace.